mvolkmann/MyUnixEnv/notes/Go02-GettingStarted.md

 It will also build the package and place its object file, `httprouter.a` in the `$GOPATH/pkg/{platform}/github.com/julienschmidt` directory.
+An example value for `{platform}` on a Mac is `darwin_amd64`.

-It is recommended that you use the same approach for placing your own packages in a workspace to avoid naming collisions and leave you ready for publishing the code in the future.
+It is recommended that you use the same approach for placing your own packages in a workspace to avoid name collisions and prepare for publishing the code in the future.

 Note that there can be many local version control repositories under the `src` directory.
+It's not necessary for the `GOPATH` directory to correspond to a single repository.

-Determine your preferred repository domain, such as `github.com` and make sure you know your repository username, such as `mvolkmann`.
+Determine your preferred repository domain, such as `github.com`, and your repository username, such as `mvolkmann`.
 Create the directory `{repo-domain}/{repo-username}/{name}` inside your `src` directory where `name` is the name of an application or package name you wish to create.
+For an application named `hello`,
-For me this would be `github.com/mvolkmann/hello`.
+I would use `github.com/mvolkmann/hello`.

 Create the file `main.go` inside this directory.